cajuncoding/cajuncoding.github.io/_posts/2020-11-18-pdf-reports-part2-ok-where-does-that-leave-us.md

   - .net
   - apache-fop
 ---

-This is a multi-part series that I hope may be helpful to navigate the complexities of technology selection and other important considerations for implementing Pdf Reporting in today's modern web applications.

 [In the last post](/2020-11-17-pdf-reports-part1-how-hard-can-it-be) we walked through a pretty exhaustive mental excercise focused on key considerations for quality PDF rendering from a web application...
 We spent most of the time reviewing